Asian shares mostly lower after sluggish Wall Street session

 WALL STREET: The Standard & Poor's 500 index slipped 1 point to 2,601.42.
 The Dow Jones industrial average edged up 0.1 percent to 23,580.78, while the Nasdaq composite fell 0.2 percent to 6,878.52.
 The Russell 2000 index of smaller-company stocks lost 0.4 percent to 1,513.31.
 More stocks fell than rose on the New York Stock Exchange.

 NORTH KOREA WORRIES: Reports that Pyongyang may be readying another missile launch also weighed on investor sentiments in the region.
-The Japanese wire service Kyodo reported, citing a government source, that Japan was on alert after catching radio signals suggesting North Korea might be preparing for a ballistic missile launch.
+The Kyodo news service and other Japanese media reported, citing unnamed government sources, that Japan was on alert after catching radio signals suggesting North Korea might be preparing for a ballistic missile launch.
+Japan's government spokesman said the country is on alert but would not comment on the reports.

 Never miss a local story.